Allenkeys/Allenkeys/README.md

 - 🔭 I’m currently working on a budget app.
 - 🌱 I’m currently learning Javascript
 - 👯 I’m looking to collaborate on software development projects.
-- 🤔 I’m looking for help with
 - 💬 Ask me about frontend development.
 - 📫 How to reach me on : LinkedIn
 - 😄 Pronouns: He
-- ⚡ Fun fact: A forex technical analysis and a lover of football.
+- ⚡ Fun fact: A forex technical analyst and a lover of football.